Best Day Hiking Backpack: 2023 10 Top Models

 Best Larger Volume Pack

 Weighing 2. lbs 9 oz., this is the second heaviest pack on our list after the Osprey Stratos.
-Like the Stratos, it has an internal frame, plenty of padding on the shoulders, hip belt, and back panel, as well as an integrated rain cover and multiple interior compartments.
+Like the Stratos, it has an internal frame, plenty of padding on the shoulders, hip belt, and back panel, as well as a built-in rain cover and multiple interior compartments.

-While the Stratos’ adjustable frame might make it a more appealing option to some, others will be persuaded to plump for the Traverse for the extra 11 liters of storage space it offers.
+While the Stratos’ adjustable frame might make it a more appealing option to some, our testers felt they’d plump for the Traverse for the extra 11 liters of storage space it offers.
 Otherwise, there’s not a lot to separate the two.

 Specs